Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 To confirm this, Public Health England has now published a new version of the vaccination priority groups poster with updated wording regarding people with psoriasis to reflect this clarification.
 This poster is dated 27th January 2021.
 Please refer to the details on this poster ahead of any other literature you may have received which was published before this date.

 As a reminder, whichever priority group you fall into, the NHS will contact you directly when it is your turn to be offered the vaccine.
-It’s important not to contact the NHS for a vaccine before then.
+If you are not eligible yet, please wait to be contacted.
 Letters are being sent out every week – you may not receive your letter straight away.

 If you have any further questions about psoriasis and COVID-19 vaccination, please contact our helpline.